 The Protecting Legally-Present Youngsters Limited Educational Resources Act establishes that students who are not U.S. citizens or legal immigrants must pay tuition to attend public schools in New Jersey.
 The bill introduces provisions requiring school boards to verify a child's citizenship or legal immigration status prior to enrollment.
-If a child cannot provide the necessary documentation, they may still be admitted but will be required to pay an annual tuition fee, which will be set by the school board and cannot be less than $1,000 or exceed the actual cost per pupil.
+If a child cannot provide the necessary documentation, they may still be admitted but must pay an annual tuition fee, which will be no less than $1,000 and not exceed the actual cost per pupil.
+Additionally, school boards are mandated to report the number of students paying tuition and the total tuition collected each year.

 Statutes affected: Introduced: 18A:7E-3, 18A:38-1.3